Modules

 oraddInOut

-methods, or their array equivalents) return internal copies of ports that should be used inside aModule
+methods, or their array and match equivalents) return internal copies of ports that should be used inside aModule

 .
 Signals should not be consumed directly from outside aModule